USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_quick_start.md

 `setenv NPROCS 1`<br>
 `setenv NPCOL_NPROW to “1 1"`

-After configuring the MPI settings for your Linux system, run the CCTM:
+After configuring the MPI settings for your Linux system, using the following command to run the CCTM.
+Per the note above, different Linux systems have different requirements for submitting MPI jobs.
+The command below is an example of how to submit the CCTM run script and may differ depending on the MPI requirements of your Linux system.

-`./run.cctm >&! cctm.log &`
+`./run.cctm |& tee cctm.log`

 ***